phanama/phanama.github.io/about.md

 ### More Information

 I’m doing tech things for a living.
-Currently working as a Site Reliability Engineer @airyrooms.
+Currently working as an Infrastructure Engineer @xendit.
-AWS, Kubernetes, and Cloud Native technologies are my thing.
+AWS, Kubernetes, and Cloud Native technologies are my field.

-I made this site to write down my thoughts and rants on anything.
+I made this site to pour my thoughts and ponders into writing.

-Regards, Yudi A Phanama

 ### Contact me